BlockShangerous/CryptoCannoneer/README.md

 So my background is actually in stage lighting for concerts so I grabbed a couple of DMX controlled pyro stage fire projectors off ebay.
 These are connected to wifi enabled outlets that get turned on and off via the nodered flow.

-The burninator flow monitors the issuing account on Stellar for receipt of TRRT token then triggers the wifi outlet for .1s/TRRT burned
+The burninator flow monitors the issuing account on Stellar for receipt of TRRT token then triggers the wifi outlet for .1s/TRRT burned.

 On Stellar, when custom tokens are returned to the issuer they are removed from the network and effectively "burned."

 The /burn command will send 1 TRRT from your Stellar account to the issuer.
 This command also has a parser if you would like to fire off multiple fire blasts!